sharanyaa23/hacking-tutorial/ethical-hacking/lesson-02.md

     Quitting...
     ```

-- The `Probe` showing the `WIFI_NAME` is the mobile trying to reconnect to the network, and it is sending probe requests to the network, but it is not able to connect to the network because we have disconnected it using the deauthentication attack.
+- The `Probe` showing the `WIFI_NAME` is the mobile trying to reconnect to the network.
+It is sending probe requests to the network but it is not able to connect to the network because we have disconnected it using the deauthentication attack.